ROCK APP

 A bumpy ride to final design

-Flexible, Free-form Organization Hierarchy
+Initial: Free-form Hierarchy

 For an app centered around data management and organization, information hierarchy is one of the most critical design elements.
 Our initial design approach prioritized flexibility.
 We introduced a Google Drive-like file system, allowing users to: